 Missing teeth can now be replaced with the most life-like option using dental implants.
-Chapel Hill dentist Dr. Todd Robinson restores all types of dental implants for patients with one, several or a full arch of missing teeth.
+Chapel Hill dentist Dr. Sarah Cook restores all types of dental implants for patients with one, several or a full arch of missing teeth.
 Edentulous patients and those with an ill-fitted denture can also receive dental implants to permanently secure a beautiful new smile.

 What Are the Benefits of Dental Implants?

 Many patients are faced with choosing between treatment options when replacing lost teeth.
 From dental bridges to dentures, there is now a range of choices to take into consideration.
 Dr. Cook will meet with you to evaluate the condition of your teeth, gums, and jaw bone structure before recommending the most suitable options for your needs.
 She will discuss your concerns and aesthetic goals and provide details on the number of visits, cost and what to expect with different treatment options.

 Dental implants offer several key benefits for the long-term health of your smile and your quality of life.
 It is important to consider all factors when choosing a tooth replacement option so that your end result meets your needs and goals.

 Key benefits of implants to consider include: